 A study of the mathematical basis of probability theory, including sample spaces, elementary theorems of probability, random variables, distributions, moments and their generating functions, conditional and marginal distributions, and the Central Limit Theorem.
-Prerequisite: MA210 and MA240.
-(Fall/odd)
+Prerequisites: MA210 and MA240.
+(Fall/Odd Years)